Looking to retrieve a previous quote? We've recently upgraded Quidco Compare, and you will need to start a new quote.

-Enter your details (takes a couple of minutes).
-We’ll do the hard work, finding the quotes and prices suited to you.
+Enter your details.
+We’ll find the quotes and prices suited to you.

 This is the most basic level of car insurance, and it’s the minimum cover that you’re legally required to have.
 This covers other people but not you.
 So if you injure someone or damage their vehicle or property, they’ll be covered.
 But you’ll have to pay for it yourself if your vehicle is damaged or stolen.

 This level of car insurance is pretty similar to third party.
 It covers other people if you injure them or damage their vehicle or property.
 And if your car is damaged, you have to pay for it yourself.

 The difference is that with this level, you will be covered for repairs and replacements if your car is stolen or damaged by fire.